uiua-lang/uiua/site/new_tutorial/Macros.md

 F!¯
 ```

-However, if we use a value that cannot be known at compile time, like the result of the [rand]() function, we will get an error.
+However, if we use a value that cannot be known at compile time, like the result of the [random]() function, we will get an error.

 ```uiua should fail
 X ← ⚂